Biology runs continuously.

 Help build better experimental systems.

-#mechatronics #system-integration #hardware #DFM #reliability #lab-automation
+#mechatronics #hardware #DFM #motion-control #lab-automation

 Work directly with pilot labs to adapt Keystone protocols to real biological workflows.
 You understand what multi-day cell culture actually requires, and you can translate that into automated run configurations that produce data worth trusting.